alkem-io/alkemio/docs/technical-design.md

 In addition, the platform also uses a human readable identifier for certain entities.
 This is in addition to the UUID for the entity.

 The NameID is used for the following purposes:
-* **Client side URLs**: it is used to generate the URL that uniquely can navigate to that entity e.g. https://hub.alkem.io/hub1/challenge1
+* **Client URLs**: it is used to generate the URL that uniquely can navigate to that entity e.g. https://Space.alkem.io/space1/challenge1
 * **Human readable**: making it easier to refer to particular entities
 * **Automation**: it makes populating of data on the platform easier